jettero/trivial-bayes/README.md

 in Perl into a classifier in Python, then re-solved the story problem with it.
 (I dropped my original Perl solution in the contrib folder.)

+Everything done here is done better and more completely in [bayespy](http://bayespy.org).

 Note that I called the class Classifier … that's not quite right, since it doesn't classify, it just computes.
 I had a classifier in mind for the next step, but lost track of what I was doing.